-Inappropriate use in contradiction to the above rules will be addressed by the administration of the school.
-Violation of these rules may result in any or all of the following:
+Violation of the Responsible Use Policy may result in any or all of the following:

 - Loss of use of the school network, computers and software, including Internet access.
-The student will be expected to complete work on a nonnetworked, stand-alone computer system and/or in an offline work environment. - Issuance of demerits/detentions, if applicable. - Removal from the esports club or limited from participating in public esports competitions - Possible financial obligations for the repair or replacement of damaged school devices. - Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties
+The student will be expected to complete work on a nonnetworked, stand-alone computer system and/or in an offline work environment. - Issuance of demerits/detentions, if applicable. - Removal from the esports club or limited from participating in public esports competitions - Possible financial obligations for the repair or replacement of damaged school devices. - Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties.